 Hi everybody!
-I’m particularly excited to share this recipe with you today, because Diversivore just turned 2 years old!
-WHAT.
-My blog is a toddler, y’all!
+I'm particularly excited to share this recipe for chocolate beet cake with you, as it's a celebration of Diversivore's 2nd birthday!
+My blog is a toddler, y'all!

 I've had an incredible time creating food and sharing ideas with you all over the last couple of years.
 It's been a pretty wild time too, and things have grown in ways that I could only have dreamed about.
 But none of that would matter if it weren't for those of you out there reading what I right, and cooking what I cook.
 So to every one of you Diversivores out there, thank you.
 Whether you've been around since day one or you just discovered the site today, thank you.
 I hope I can keep making food that will intrigue, delight, and educate.

 So, here's my birthday cake to... myself.
 It's ridiculously moist, with a dense chocolate crumb.
 The frosting is a whipped sweetened cream cheese, and I think it's absolutely perfect against the earthy richness of the cake.
 I'm not big on overly sugary icing in general, so I think that cream cheese tang adds a fantastic depth and complexity to the recipe.
 And, because I love a textural surprise, I've included some crunchy caramel-y candied pecans in the frosting between the two cake layers.
 Because I can.
 It's an awesome cake for any occasion, though I would suggest Valentine's day as an ideal date, given the incredible colour, rich chocolate, and ready availability of beets.